-All accidents will be investigated by the company.
+All accidents will be investigated by the Company, by an approved competent person.
 The degree of investigation may well vary with the degree of injury, damage and circumstances.
-However, as a matter of course it should always include the following points:
+However, as a matter of course it should always include the following:

-- The chain of events leading to the accident; - The cause(s) of the accident and of the injury; - Recommendations for action to prevent a reoccurrence.
+- The chain of events leading to the accident - The cause(s) of the accident and of the injury - Recommendations for action to prevent a reoccurrence